-Chartio provides two methods of connecting to your database: Direct Connect and SSH Tunnel Connect.
+Chartio provides two methods of connecting to your database: Direct Connection and SSH Tunnel Connection.

 If your database is on a private network and you do not wish to modify any firewall rules, you can use our SSH Tunnel Connection instead.
 This entails setting up an SSH tunnel to make an outbound encrypted request from your network to ours.

 If SSH traffic (port 22) is routed through a proxy server, you’ll need to use the Direct Connection method.

 Chartio's Connection Client has been discontinued for new connections.
 Existing connections are still supported, but any new connections will need to use another SSH tunnel manager such as autossh.